Stone Pavers Around Your House. How to Lay Paving Stones?

 Paving stones - choosing the right material

 Before you start working on your paths and patio, you should choose the right material.
-You can get many different types of paving slabs.
-Choosing the right one you should pay attention to the material, it colour and general effect you expect from the pavement.
+You can get many types of paving slabs.
+Choosing the right one you should pay attention to the material, it color and general effect you expect from the pavement.
 The price of the material is a crucial aspect as well.
 Keep in mind that the prices differ, depending not only on the material but also on the size and thickness of stones.
 Manufacturers usually set the price by the weight, therefore make sure you know how sufficient the material is.

 Laying paving stones - quality and price

 Having decided on paving stones for your garden, you might wonder which slab is the best.
 The main points of interest are the quality of the material, aesthetics, price and practicality.
 All those aspects should be taken into consideration before purchasing the material.